esrlabs/bake/documentation/tips_and_tricks/how_to_use_bake_with_cygwin.rst

 #.
 Start the build

-    Use the parameter "-a black" or "-a white" depending on the background color of your shell.
+    Use the parameter "-a black" or "-a white" depending on the background color of your shell ("-a none" is default).
     Depending on your Cygwin installation, you have to call "bake.bat" instead of "bake".
 To avoid this, create an alias, e.g:

     .. code-block:: console